 The mobile phone is now the dominant consumption device, and people do not turn is sideways unless they really have to.
-It’s a symptom of being old at this point — you’re habituated to horizontal screens, not vertical ones.
-The younger generation, well, they not watching news on the TV
+It's a symptom of being old at this point — you're habituated to horizontal screens, not vertical ones.
+The younger generation, well, they not watching news on the TV, are they?

 As Bill Gates once, said, we tend to over-estimate the short-term change and under-estimate the long-term impact.
 And I suspect that's where we are with vertical video.
 The TV die-hards are pushing back towards 16:9, but the vertical revolution marches on.

 And the Stories format that's driving it?
 There's growing evidence that it's changing article design as well…

 One of the best skills you can develop — or bring into your team — is the vision for creating ever-better vertical content.
 It is the format of the future.

 Like Kottke, I've noticed this.
 The big ticket instructive stories are becoming vertical — one might say they're AMPing up…

 (Sorry.
 It's been a long week and I like a pun when I'm tired.)

 Oh, Lordy.
 Every time — every time — big companies hit problems with community management, they try for a technological fix.

 You can't fix human interaction problems solely with technology - you need structures and people to make it work.

 Instagram today released two new features with a view to curb bullying on the platform - but it remains to be seen how effective they are.